Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/lesson-05.md

 <!-- > -->

-Next we need some buttons to toggle the state of each of these features.
+Next, we need some buttons to toggle the state of each of these features.

 ```HTML
 <button id="button-gender">Gender</button>